 Diets This Key Lime Pie Fat Bombs Recipe is Compliant With

-- Keto and Low-Carb: Key Lime Pie fat bombs only contain 3.7g net carbs per serving!
+- Keto and Low-Carb: Key Lime Pie fat bombs only contain 3.7 grams of net carbs per serving!

 - Gluten-Free: Free of gluten, these low-carb fat bombs are a great option for those with Celiac or other gluten intolerances.